renkun-ken/rlist-tutorial/Features/Filtering.md

 ## list.which

-`list.which()` returns a integer vector of the indices of the members of a list that meet a given condition.
+`list.which()` returns a integer vector of the indices of the elements of a list that meet a given condition.

 ```r